 Alma lends money to her cousin Alan under a verbal agreement.
 Alan needs $2,500 to have enough money for a 20% down payment on a new home and avoid private mortgage insurance, so Jenna provides the lump sum and says she’ll need the money back in three months.
 After two months, Alan asks for more time. ⏰ Alma agrees but doesn’t get a revised time frame for the repayment plan.
 She has to check in with Alan at least three times before he gives her a time frame.
 Alan eventually pays Alma back, but it takes 15 months and multiple payments.
 Alma is frustrated with Alan, but the situation could have been handled better or avoided entirely if she documented the terms of their agreement.

-Why You Should Charge An Interest Rate When Lending Money
+Why You Should Charge an Interest Rate When Making a Loan

 Charging even a small amount of interest on a loan helps you avoid tax complications.